ValarMorgholis/python-projects01/README.md

-# python-projects
+## python-projects

-Some random and easy python project, that i write to learn it.
+# Some random and easy python project, that i write to learn it.

-## A rock papaer scisson game that i write in python.
+# A rock papar scisson game that i write in python.